WH2136/c_language/README.md

 # c_language
-this dir include sone c code
+this dir include some c code